This page describes how the block choosing algorithm in Bastet works.

-The first version, 0.37, has no special algorithm: it just does a carefully hand-written analysis of the top of the well in order to determine which blocks do not fit well; for instance, a square “O” block fits well only if there are two consecutive columns with the same height.
-Based on the results, it assigns a score.
+The algorithm in bastet’s first version, 0.37 does a hand-written analysis of the top border of the well in order to determine which blocks do not fit well; for instance, a square “O” block fits well only if there are two consecutive columns with the same height.
+Based on the results, it assigns a score to each block type.

 The second version, 0.41, has a

-score() function that assigns a score to a single state of the well at a given moment, based on number of completed rows, average height, number of “holes").
-It then tries to drop each possible block straight down in every possible orientation, and assigns a
+score() function that assigns a score to a single state of the well at a given moment, based on number of completed rows, average height, and number of “holes”.
+It then tries to drop each of the seven possible block types straight down in every possible orientation, and assigns a

 score() to every possible result.
-Finally, it chooses the block for which the best possible score obtained by dropping it is the lowest.
+Then, it chooses the block for which the best possible score obtained by dropping it is the lowest.
 This is a standard idea in game AI programming: check Wikipedia:Minimax and Wikipedia:Evaluation function for some more detail.

 score()of the result” to “drop two blocks (the one in the next block preview, and then another one) in every possible position + evaluate the

 score()of the result”.
 This is computationally more expensive (more positions to evaluate!), but it is still an easy job for a modern processor.
 The idea is again a standard one from AI programming: we build a partial game tree of depth 2, check Wikipedia:Game tree.
 The version with block preview is called “normal version”, the one without it “harder version”.